“Loneliness is a sign you are in desperate need of yourself” Rupi Kaur

 1.Pan fry the paneer by putting about 1/4 cup of oil (I used olive because I don’t like canola) in a non stick skillet.
 Fry paneer in a single layer for about 7-10 minutes until they are honey brown in color on all sides.
 Place on a paper towel to drain.

 2.Pour 2 cups of water into a medium sauce pan and add the cashews, bell peppers, cardamom pods and chilies.
 Bring to a boil over medium heat and then reduce to low, cover the pan and cook, stirring occasionally until peppers are fork tender for about 20-25 minutes.
 Transfer the contents into a blender and puree until smooth.
 Return contents back to the saucepan.
 Stir in salt, cayenne and paneer and simmer for about 5 minutes on medium low heat until paneer is warmed.
-Sprinkle with cilantro and serve with naan.
+Sprinkle with cilantro and serve with naan or rice.